A Tragic Love Story in an Eighteenth-Century Manuscriptby Angelika Koch

 A painted image from the manuscript of Genta, seated with a sword at his side.
 He is wearing an orange-ish red top coat with yellow and white striped bottoms.

-Genta as portrayed in the Yale manuscript.
-(Beinecke Library, Yale)
+Genta as portrayed in the Yale manuscript (Beinecke Library, Yale).

 The narrative in the book revolves around a young samurai named Takenomata Genta, a brilliant young man from a respected family who attracts the attention of a string of older lovers.
 His popularity leads to a host of baseless rumors initiated by jealous rivals, obsessive stalking by admirers, and the resentment of those who spend a handsome sum in their fruitless pursuit of him.
 A series of poor decisions sees Genta associating with worthless companions and alienating men of integrity, ultimately leading to his tragic demise at the age of sixteen, cut down in the street by a fellow samurai out of jealousy.
 Adding to the manuscript's sense of mystery, the story is set within the narrative frame of the bodhisattva Jizō appearing as a vision to personally transmit Genta's tale, thus effectively turning the deity into the omniscient (though partisan) narrative voice for the events that unfold.

-Video: Watch Genta's story in two minutes
+Video: Watch Genta's story in two minutes.

 A excerpt from a black and white image of an older samurai man approaching a youthful samurai boy while brandishing a naginata as several others look on.

-The tragic and sometimes violent outcomes of samurai same-sex love affairs were a stock motif in popular fiction, as in this scene from Saikaku's Great Mirror of Male Love.
-(Ranpo Bunko, Rikkyō University Library)
+The tragic and sometimes violent outcomes of samurai same-sex love affairs were a stock motif in popular fiction, as in this scene from Saikaku's Great Mirror of Male Love (Ranpo Bunko, Rikkyo University Library).

 The story thus has all the trappings of a riveting read: scandal, intrigue, betrayal, deep-seated jealousy, and declarations of endless love culminating in a violent murder, while accompanied by a generous smattering of racy allusions.
 It could easily have appeared as a typically melodramatic storyline in popular samurai fiction or graced the stage in any of the three major metropolises of Edo, Kyoto, and Osaka.
 Only this was not fiction.
 Takenomata Genta was a real-life samurai and his murder an actual event.
 It was in fact the veracity of this account and its socio-political implications that spelled danger and necessitated the manuscript's covert treatment of the subject matter (see Introduction Essay 2).